dlt-hub/small-data-sf-2025/README.md

     ```

 ### dltHub
 During the workshop, we will use the Python library [dlt](https://github.com/dlt-hub/dlt).
 It is open source and under the Apache 2.0 license.
-We will also use the Python library dlthub.
+We will also use the Python library dlthub, which includes paid features.
+A 30-day trial license can be self-issued anonymously for development, education, and CI operations purposes.

 1. Install the `dlt` library and command line tool: `pip install dlt`
 2. Install the `dlthub` library: `pip install dlthub`